minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 An analyse about what words may trigger the gas price

-### NERD
+### Named Entity Recognition and Disambiguation with Wikidata

 #### What I like
-I the test just to see which 2 words are
+I did everything and tried my hand with ReactJS.
+I divise tests just to see which 2 words are.

 #### What I could do better
-I deployed it on a tiny machine to test the performance, but EC2 with education account somehow do not allow me to scale the instance up (?)
+I deployed it on a tiny machine to test the performance, but EC2 with education account somehow do not allow me to scale the instance up (?).
+Also could not find a Wikidata NERD dataset